js-playground/pjax/README.md

 # pjax
 pushState + ajax = pjax, a lightweight pure javascript pjax library

+##### The Why
+so your asking yourself, why another pjax library? simply put, IMHO, most other libraries are overcomplicated, usage is only one way and most importantly the line between the library and functionality is muddled.

 ##### documentation not yet complete, Examples to come next